Mbrimes/single-price-grid-component/README.md

 I learnt basic application of HTML and CSS in creating a static web page.

 ### Continued development
-I would continue focusing and Learnin more on css and how to use other frameworks for building web pages.
+I would continue focusing and Learning more on css and how to use other frameworks for building web pages.

 ### Useful resources